Need top-choice, sure-bet, best-pick, easy-to-grow bean varieties?

 • Kentucky Blue.
 51-73 days.
 AAS.
 CBM.
 Sweet, tender.
 Dark green, straight, smooth, stringless pods to 7 inches long.
 Best flavor and tenderness at 6 to 7 inches.
 Yields for weeks.
 Good grower on stakes in small gardens.
 A Kentucky Wonder and Blue Lake Pole cross.

 • Romano.
 60-70 days.
 Italian type.
 Very flavorful and meaty thick.
-Buff to brown seed with white eye; flat, medium-green stringless 5 to 6¾ inch pods.
+Buff to brown seed with a white eye; flat, medium-green stringless 5 to 6¾ inch pods.
 Good to eat when young.
 Unique flavor popular in Europe.

 • Scarlet Runner.
-70 days for young pods, 115 days for shell beans.
+70 days for young pods, and 115 days for shell beans.
 Sprays of scarlet flowers.
 Flattened, very dark green pods are edible and tasty when young; pods toughen as they reach full side.
 Shell older pods and cook beans like green limas.
 Vigorous vines.
 Attracts hummingbirds.

 Best Bet Bush Yellow Beans: